hohonuuli/vars/annotation_userguide.md

 ## Logging in and Opening a Video

-- __Login to VARS__.
+- __Creating a user account__.
 To annotate in VARS you will need a VARS user account.
 If this is the very first time that VARS is being launched on a new database, you will need to create an admin account.
 Please see the [Knowledgebase User Guide](knowledgebase_userguide.html) for instruction on creating an admin account.
 If you just need to create a non-admin user account, do the following:
     1. Click on __User:__ on the toolbar.
     2. In the login dialog that appears, click on _Create a new user account_.